asyncapi/website/pages/docs/concepts/asyncapi-document/extending-specification.md

 ---
-title: Extending Specification
+title: Extending specification
 weight: 240
 ---

-Extending the AsyncAPI specification is a technique that allows you to include domain-specific or use case specific information not supported by the base specification or protocol-specific bindings.
-This extension capability provides customization, enabling APIs to accommodate unique details that would not otherwise fit within the confines of the standard AsyncAPI specification.
+Extending the AsyncAPI specification allows you to include specific information for your domain or use case that's not currently supported by the original specification or the protocol bindings.
+Extension capability allows for customization, making it possible to integrate unique aspects into APIs that the standard AsyncAPI specification doesn't normally accommodate.

 ## Specification extensions

-The AsyncAPI Specification allows the addition of custom properties through patterned fields prefixed with `x-`.
-This helps you create unique things without causing problems with future updates.
+The AsyncAPI Specification allows the addition of custom properties through patterned fields prefixed with an `x-`.
+That way, you can create unique things without causing problems in future updates.

 The `x-` prefix is used to define custom properties.
 These properties are user-defined and won't conflict with future specification versions because any property starting with `x-` is reserved for user definitions.

-Extensions can be use in any part of AsyncAPI document.
+Extensions can be used in any part of the AsyncAPI document.

-Here is an example of how to extend the AsyncAPI document with custom property:
+Here is an example of how to extend the AsyncAPI document with a custom property:

 ```yml
 asyncapi: 3.0.0